MicrosoftDocs/learn/learn-pr/iot/create-first-aks-edge-essentials/includes/3-exercise-deploy-aks-edge-essentials.md

     Push-Location "C:\akseeLearn"
     ```

 1. Set the parameters to create a single machine K3S cluster with a Linux and Windows node.
-The `aideuser-config.json` and `aksedge-config.json` files will be used to run the `AksEdgeQuickStart-v2.ps1` PowerShell script.
+The `aideuser-config.json` and `aksedge-config.json` files are used to run the `AksEdgeQuickStart-v2.ps1` PowerShell script.

     ```powershell
     $aideuserConfig = @"